bvreede/OAmonitoring/README.md

 upw=CLOSED: CLOSED | UPW (closed)
 None of the above: CLOSED | NONE

-## UU specific checks, not part of the pipeline UU Only

-### OA status and file availability in Pure

-taverne=TRUE: GREEN | TAVERNE
-All items that have OA status = OPEN in Pure and have a file attached in the repository are considered OA available, either Hybrid or Green.
-cris_green=TRUE: GREEN | CUSTOM

-### Other items
-All other items with the OA label CLOSED | NONE, where these items represent at least 5% of the total number of titles within that organizational unit, are checked for OA availability using a Google / Google Scholar search.
-1. OA article in journal: HYBRID
-2. OA article in trusted repository: GREEN

 ## Reporting OA status

 The OA status (GOLD/HYBRID/GREEN/CLOSED) is reported regarding three organizational levels: